Volunteers Retreat: Integrating Dharma and Work

-As part of attending, there is a commitment to join the work exchange programme (this subsidises the accommodation cost) and provides you with the opportunity to directly support the Wangapeka and the valuable work that happens here.
+As part of attending, there is a commitment to join the work exchange programme (this subsidises the accommodation cost) and provides you with the opportunity to directly support the Wangapeka Centre and the valuable work that happens here.
 The work exchange has an aspect of physical labour.
-If you feel you may not be able to participate in this, please make contact as we will attempt to identify some other tasks that better suit your specific needs and strengths.
-Ideally, the retreat will give you the chance to integrate your own inner meditative work with daily compassionate action – an expression of dana (generosity-in-action).
+If you feel you may not be able to participate in this, please make contact as we will attempt to identify some other areas that better suit your specific needs and strengths.
+Ideally, the retreat will give you the chance to integrate your own inner meditative work with daily compassionate action – an expression of Dana (generosity-in-action).

-Costs $325
+Costs

 Dana